MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 The App Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

-#### Visual Studio for Mac or Xamarin Studio
+#### Visual Studio for Mac

 * Under your project, select **Packages**, open context menu and click **Add packages**.
 * Search for **App Center**, and select **App Center Distribute**.
 * Click **Add Packages**.

-#### Visual Studio for Windows
+#### Visual Studio on Windows

 * Navigate to the **Project > Manage NuGet Packages...**
 * Search for **App Center**, then install **Microsoft.AppCenter.Distribute**.

 #### Package Manager Console

-* Make sure the Package Manager Console is opened in either Xamarin Studio or Visual Studio.
-You will have to install an add-in for Xamarin Studio.
+* Make sure the Package Manager Console is opened in either Visual Studio 2017 or Visual Studio for Mac (you will have to install an add-in for Visual Studio for Mac).
 Type the following command:

   `PM> Install-Package Microsoft.AppCenter.Distribute`

 > [!NOTE]
 > If you use the App Center SDK in a portable project (such as **Xamarin.Forms**), you need to install the packages
-> in each of the projects: the portable, Android and iOS ones.
+> in each of the projects: the portable, Android, and iOS ones.

 ### 2. Start App Center Distribute